nattdecodes/caesar-decipherer/README.md

 Thank you to evilpacket for the [English letter distribution file](https://gist.github.com/evilpacket/5973230)

 ## License
-This is licensed under the [MIT License](https://mit-license.org/).
+This software is licensed under the [MIT License](https://mit-license.org/).